gastonstat/relic-math13/lectures/05-wgt-avgs-freq-tables.md

 - How to calculate a weighted average
 - What is a frequency table
 - Understand absolute and relative frequencies
-- How to makea frequency table
+- How to make a frequency table

 <h4>
 	<span class="fa fa-book fa-lg main-list-item-icon"></span>